ucrbioinfo/MSTmap/README.md

 If you have CONDA: type ``conda install mstmap`` to download the executable

-If you want a Python library: type `pip install mstmap` and refer to https://github.com/ucrbioinfo/MSTmap-Python
+If you want the Python library: type `pip install mstmap` and refer to https://github.com/ucrbioinfo/MSTmap-Python

 To download the source code, type ``git clone https://github.com/ucrbioinfo/MSTmap``